 Since notions such as truth, rationality, and their cognates have variously been taken to constitute central ingredients of what disagreement is, it seems that that there cannot be disagreement over hinges, if they are neither true nor false, and neither justified and rational nor unjustified and irrational.
 Call this the lost hinge disagreement problem.

 Moreover, the question of the rational resolution of disagreement does presuppose the existence of shared epistemic standards whereby to assess the rationality of retaining or revising our doxastic stances towards the contested proposition.
-Since it seems that cases such as (EARTH), (MOON), (OBJECTS) and (WORLD) couldn’t exhibit the usual normative trappings of disagreement whereby we can rationally resolve our ordinary disputes.
+Since hinge disputes are such that the parties do not share epistemic standards, it seems that cases such as (EARTH), (MOON), (OBJECTS) and (WORLD) couldn’t exhibit the usual normative trappings of disagreement whereby we can rationally resolve our ordinary disputes.
 As observed by Robert Fogelin in “The Logic of Deep Disagreement” (1985, 6): “the possibility of a genuine argumentative exchange depends […] on the fact that together we accept many things.”
 Consequently, disagreements over hinges “cannot be resolved through the use of argument, for they undercut the conditions essential to arguing.”
 To illustrate the problem, consider (OBJECTS) and suppose that Lucas attempts to provide Georg with reasons in favor of the existence of ordinary mid-size objects.
 Plausibly, Lucas might reason as follows: since it seems to him, and to us in general, that there are tables, chairs, plants, and the like, we should accept the existence of mind-independent mid-size objects.
 Georg, however, couldn’t be moved by such a line of reasoning, for he rejects that our sensory experiences are formed in response to mind-independent objects in the first place.
 Thus, Lucas and Georg’s hinge disagreement is bound to be rationally inert.
 Call this the problem of rational inertia.

 This chapter is devoted to exploring solutions to the lost hinge disagreement problem and the problem of rational inertia.